Docs

 Rules for Writing GraphQL Queries

-• Each field must be used only once in a selection (we cannot query id twice under token)
+2. Each field must be used only once in a selection (you cannot query id twice under token).

-• Some fields or queries (like tokens) return complex types that require a selection of sub-field.
-Not providing a selection when expected (or providing one when not expected - for example, on id) will raise an error.
+• For example, some fields' or queries (like tokens) return complex types which will require a selection of sub-fields.
+Not providing a selection when expected or providing one when not expected will raise an error, such as id`.
 To know a field type, please refer to Graph Explorer.

-For a complete list of rules with code examples, check out GraphQL Validations guide.
+For a complete list of rules with code examples, check out the GraphQL Validations guide.

 • Cross-chain Subgraph Handling: Querying from multiple Subgraphs in a single query